chainlist/svelte-forms/README.md

 > ```

-Automatically adds `valid` or `invalid` (default value) classes to the input **IF** the form is dirty **AND** every rules are matched.
+Automatically adds `valid` or `invalid` (default value) classes to the input **IF** the form is dirty **AND** every rule is matched.

-If `bindClass` is use on a DOM node that has an attribute `name`, it will check for this field.
+If `bindClass` is used on a DOM node that has an attribute `name`, it will check for this field.
 Otherwise you can set the field by setting the `name` parameter.

 You can override the classes by passing the parameters `valid` and `invalid`.